John D. LeMay: Career

 For the next two years, LeMay worked with an agent who kept him busy doing commercials and guest spots on television series.
 His first gig was on Remington Steele in 1985, followed by appearances in The Facts of Life and the 1985 revival of The Twilight Zone.
 He also appeared as a medical intern in the 1987 comedy film The Couch Trip just prior to winning the lead role as Ryan Dallion on the horror gothic anthology series Friday the 13th: The Series.

 A few weeks before his audition, LeMay had accompanied a friend on a Thursday evening to a "spiritualist centre" in Hollywood.
 Visitors were asked to submit a handwritten question on a piece of paper and place it into a bowl.
 A middle-aged seer pulled LeMay's question and he was told that he would be expecting a job offer from "back East".
 LeMay interpreted this as meaning New York City.
 Shortly afterwards, he received a call to audition for a series in Toronto.
 Says LeMay, "I convinced myself that the job was mine -- that the great beyond was taking care of me.
 That being said, I prepared myself for every audition ...
-I remember us Robey going over the sides near a dumpster in the Paramount lot.
+I remember us (he and his co-star, Robey) going over the sides near a dumpster in the Paramount lot.
 It all seemed glamorous at the time."

 Following his departure from the series, LeMay racked up more television credits with guest spots on the historical war drama series Tour Of Duty, Gabriel's Fire, Eddie Dodd, and Over My Dead Body.
 In 1993, LeMay starred in part nine of the Friday the 13th film series Jason Goes to Hell: The Final Friday.
-Playing the heroic role of Steven Freeman who battled the hockey-masked maniacal killer Jason Vorhees to save his infant daughter.
+Playing the heroic role of Steven Freeman who battled the hockey-masked maniacal killer Jason Voorhees to save his infant daughter.
 LeMay worked under the guidance of director Adam Marcus for New Line Cinema.

 In 2014 LeMay moved to Boise, Idaho and started his own video production company called FEAT1STFILMS.
 The company produces branded video content for websites and social media, helping business and individuals share their stories visually with a broader audience.